lehoangan2906/lehoangan2906/README.md

 <img src="https://raw.githubusercontent.com/lehoangan2906/lehoangan2906/main/Screen%20Shot%202022-08-05%20at%203.11.04%20PM.png"/>

 I'm a junior taking a bachelor's degree in Artificial Intelligence at FPT University as well as Micromaster Program in Statistics and Data Science at MIT.
-Over the years, I've gained some experience in Python, C++, Java, Data structures & Algorithms, bash, git, and, most importantly, Deep Learning.
-At this juncture, Quantitative trading using Machine Learning is really fascinating to me and I'm trying my best to extend my knowledge in this field.
+Over the years, I've gained some experiences in Python, C++, bash, git, and, most importantly, Deep Learning.
+My current field of interest is AI applications in Robotics.

 --------------------------------------------------------------------------------------------
 ### Practice with me on [codewars](codewars.com):